 In doing so, Pregerson acknowledged the EEOC’s July 2015 decision, Baldwin v.
 Foxx, in which the EEOC concluded that, under Title VII, “an employee could show that the sexual orientation discrimination he or she experienced was sex discrimination because it involved treatment that would not have occurred but for the individual’s sex; because it was based on the sex of the person(s) the individual associates with; and/or because it was premised on the fundamental sex stereotype, norm, or expectation that individuals should be attracted only to those of the opposite sex.”
 Pregerson stated his ruling was “in line” with the EEOC’s decision.

 Many states (22 at last count), including California, already prohibit discrimination based on sexual orientation.
 Pregerson laid out a compelling for protecting gay, lesbian, and bisexual people under existing federal law.
 While federal law and the federal courts may still be working thorough the issue, employers must be proactive in implementing and enforcing policies prohibiting workplace discrimination based on sexual orientation.

 The case is Videckis v.
-Pepperdine University and the December 15, 2015 ruling can be found here.
+Pepperdine University.

 For more information contact:

 Gibbs Giden Locher Turner Senet & Wittbrodt LLP